-Failure to use seat-belts is a major contributing factor to road fatalities.
-The use of seat-belts has been one of the most effective road safety measures ever implemented, saving more lives than any other intervention.
-The effectiveness of seat-belts depends upon the type and severity of the crash and the seating position of the passenger.
-Use of seat-belts can reduce the risk of death in a road crash by up to 50% for front seat, and 25% for rear seat passengers.
+Failure to use seatbelts is a major contributing factor to road fatalities.
+The use of seatbelts has been one of the most effective road safety measures ever implemented, saving more lives than any other intervention.
+The effectiveness of seatbelts depends upon the type and severity of the crash and the seating position of the passenger.
+Use of seatbelts can reduce the risk of death in a road crash by up to 50% for front seat and 25% for rear seat passengers.
 Seatbelts prevent being catapulted into the vehicle structure or ejected from the car.
-Car occupants being ejected dies in 75% of the cases.
+Passengers ejected from the car die in 75% of cases.

-In low and middle-income countries usage rates are generally very low - especially on rear seats where seat belts might not even be fitted.
+In low and middle-income countries, seatbelt usage rates are generally very low - especially on rear seats where seatbelts might not even be fitted.
 The use of child restraints in motor vehicles varies considerably between countries and is mainly confined to use in high-income countries.

-The key principles and practical steps that this manual presents can easily be adapted and made relevant to different contexts around the world.
-The modular structure of the manual means it can be read and easily adapted to suit the problems and needs of individual countries.
+The key principles and practical steps that the following manual presents can easily be adapted and made relevant to different contexts around the world.
+The modular structure of the manual means it can be read and easily adapted to suit the problems and needs of individual countries; it includes:

 - The need for seatbelts and child restraints

 - How to assess the situation in a particular country

 - How to plan and manage a seatbelt campaign